 FRIDAY, OCTOBER 14TH | CLICK HERE FOR TICKETS

-Join us on Friday Evening for a live Country Music Concert!
-Chris Petersen is a country singer songwriter with a super fun show you won't forget and you certainly don't want to miss!
-We are honored to have him and his band as part of the 2022 Fall Round Up Horse Sale.
+TAILGATE CONCERT!
+DON'T MISS IT!
+Join us on Friday Evening at 7:00PM, October 14th, for a live country music tailgating concert with Chris Petersen in the main parking lot of the Wasatch County Events Center.
+Chris Petersen and his band put on an amazing show that you won't soon forget and you definitely don't want to miss!
+We are honored to have Chris and his band as part of the 2022 Fall Round Up Horse Sale!

 ABOUT CHRIS PETERSEN COUNTRY MUSIC: In 2020 Chris Released his newest single "Midnight Ride" on the heels of being featured on season 15 of Americas got Talent.
 Chris performed for Simon Cowell, Howie Mandel and the crew and received all YES votes.